 NELRP participants will receive salary and benefits from the employing Critical Shortage Facility, professional group, or school of nursing.
 Employment compensation packages may be negotiated between the nurse and the employer.
 The facility, professional group, or school of nursing cannot guarantee a NELRP contract.
-Therefore, the NELRP loan repayments should not be a part of any salary negotiations between the nurse and the employer.
+Therefore, NELRP loan repayments should not be a part of any salary negotiations between the nurse and the employer.

-Can I be absent from my site and receive service credit?
+May I be absent from my site and receive service credit?

-No more than 7 weeks per service year, as set forth above, can be spent away from the facility or school of nursing for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
-NELRP-approved absences totaling greater than 7 weeks in a service year require an extension of the contract end date.
+No more than 7 weeks (28 work days) per service year, as set forth above, may be spent away from the facility or school of nursing for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
+NELRP-approved absences totaling greater than 7 weeks (28 work days) in a service year will require an extension of the contract end date.